-Prilling: from dream to invention
+Prilling: from Dream to Invention

 The next day he decided to experiment and climbed the spiral stairs onto the roof of the church.
 They drilled holes in the bottom of the pan, melted some lead and fed it through the holes.
 As in the dream, the molten lead formed spherical droplets, which solidified into perfectly spherical lead balls.
 These balls became known as patent lead shot, which was used in shotguns designated for hunting .
 Previously, lead shot was produced in a slow and cumbersome moulding process, producing irregular and expensive lead balls.
-Watts, a hobby hunter himself, was so convinced of this production method that he decided to build the world’s first prill tower, on top of his house .
+Watts, a hobby hunter himself, was so convinced of this production method that he decided to build the world’s first prilling tower, right on top of his house .

 Until this day, spherical products from the chemical industry are produced in very much the same way as it was invented by William Watts; currently known as the process of prilling or beading.
 The pan has been replaced with a prilling machine, where the melt is forced through nozzles.
-From these nozzles, a jet is ejected, which breaks up into spherical droplets and solidifies subsequently in the air.
+From these nozzles, a jet is ejected, which breaks up into spherical droplets and subsequently solidifies in the air.
 The priller provides a greater control of break-up of the liquid jet and therefor of the product and process quality.
 The tower is optionally operated with forced convection and can be equipped with a filter installation to counter dust emissions.

-After 50 years of innovation in the field of granulation and more than 200 in the field of prilling, both technologies have evolved in mature finishing technologies which are operated around the world.
+After 50 years of innovation in the field of granulation and more than 200 in the field of prilling, both technologies have evolved into mature finishing technologies which are operated around the world.
 But after all these years of research and development, is it possible to make a distinction between the different products?
 And what are the benefits and drawbacks in the process of both state-of-the-art prillers and granulators?
 Lastly, what can both technologies learn from each other to move towards a better practice of finishing fertilizer?

-Comparing the products
+Comparing the Products

-The biggest advantage granules is the higher crushing strength of the granules with regards to the prills, due to addition of a binding agent during granulation and the formation of a cavity in larger prills.
+The biggest advantage of granules is the higher crushing strength of the granules with regards to the prills, due to addition of a binding agent during granulation and the formation of a cavity in larger prills.
 The trends of crushing strength for urea can be seen in Figure 1.

 In prilling, after the droplet is formed from the prilling machine, the solidification of the melt starts.
 At first, the prill solidifies at the interface between the melt and the air, forming a shell of solidified melt which moves inward.
 However, there is a difference in density between the liquid melt and the solidified prill.

-In granulation, this porous structure is avoided by the consecutive layer build of the melt and granulation agent.
+In granulation, this porous structure is avoided by the consecutive layer created by the melt and granulation agent.
 Any hollow areas on the shell of the granule are filled by the next layer and a solid crystal structure is formed.
 However, this granulation process does require the addition of a granulation agent.
 This additive helps the formation of a stronger structure.
 Both processes are shown in Figure 2.

 Prilling is a process where melt in is melt out, leading to a product with the highest purity.
 For a granulation process to run smoothly the addition of a binding agent is necessary.
 The goal of the granulation plant is to remove as much of the binding agent as possible, but a fraction will always remain present.
 This can be considered a benefit for prilling, as a binding agent can be added optionally, but is not necessary and a pure product can be achieved.

-Comparing the processes
+Comparing the Processes

-A general rule of thumb is that the initial investment for a granulation plant is three times higher as compared to a prilling tower with the same capacity.
-A prill tower can be operated in two different configurations, a version where natural draft forms the countercurrent air flow and a one where a forced draft is induced by a fan.
+A general rule of thumb is that the initial investment for a granulation plant is three times higher than a prilling tower with the same capacity.
+A prilling tower can be operated in two different configurations, a version where natural draft forms the countercurrent air flow and a one where a forced draft is induced by a fan.
 Natural draft is formed due to the temperature difference between the top of the tower where the melt enters and the bottom where air enters.
 A higher capacity of melt will lead to a higher temperature difference and subsequently to a higher air flow.
 The natural draft prilling tower has very little moving parts and is relatively cheap to build and operate.
 A prilling tower with forced draft can decrease the tower height needed, but in general leads to a higher capital and operational expense needed.